India vs Pakistan: More than just cricket at the World Cup

 But they followed that up with a loss to Australia, meaning the game against India takes on even more significance.
 Pakistan had to share points with Sri Lanka after a group game was washed out, and needs to start accumulating quickly to have any chance of finishing in the top four and earning a spot in the playoffs.

-Imam-ul-Haq scored a half-century in the loss to Australia, a result that was a lot closer in the moment than it appears on paper, and said it’s now or never with semifinals spots at stake.
+Imam-ul-Haq, who scored a half-century in the loss to Australia, said it’s now or never with semifinals spots at stake.

-“Yes, it’s a huge pressure game — obviously Pakistan-India there’s lots of mysteries behind that,” Imam said.
-“But we want to focus on our strengths, what we can do better.
+“It’s a huge pressure game — obviously Pakistan-India there’s lots of mysteries behind that,” Imam said.
+“But we want to focus on our strengths.

-“Obviously, it’s great to be part of that Pakistan-India.
-It’s going to be a good game in Manchester — lots of Pakistan-India fans are going to be there.
+“Obviously, it’s great to be part of that Pakistan-India … lots of Pakistan-India fans are going to be there.
 I’m really excited about it.”

 There’s always tension around the game, with conflict rhetoric building up on social and mainstream media in recent weeks.

 Kohli never attempts to play down the significance of the contest, but he’s always at pains to assure cricket fans there’s no animosity between the players.

-In a twist on a sporting cliche, it seems, what happens off the field, stays off the field.
+He played a straight bat a pre-game news conference Saturday to every question regarding the extra significance of the contest, saying in Hindi: “Look, I don’t want to say something here that is for (television) ratings.”

+“I don’t even entertain thoughts that I need to win this competition and show it to rest of the world,” he added.
+“All that is outside talk.”

 Diplomatic relations have been strained over the disputed Kashmir region, and Narendra Modi excluded Pakistan counterpart Imran Khan from a list of regional leaders invited to his swearing-in ceremony as India’s prime minister last month.